The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : Bishop takes Knight's Pawn.
 Dr. Frank Poole

-: Huh, lousy move.
+: Huh, lovely move.
 Um, Rook to King 1.
 HAL

 : I'm sorry, Frank, I think you missed it.
 Queen to Bishop 3, Bishop takes Queen, Knight takes Bishop.
 Mate.
 Dr. Frank Poole

 : Huh.
-Yeah, it looks like you're right.
+Yeah, looks like you're right.
 I resign.
 HAL

 : Thank you for a very enjoyable game.
 Dr. Frank Poole